UPDATE—December 6, 2019:

-As of the employment data from September 2019, the Sahm Recession Indicator was 0.00.
-This indicates that the current three-month average unemployment rate of 3.63 percent is equal to its minimum value during the previous 12-month period.
-This corresponds to row 2 of table 1, which shows the historical frequency of recessions at different time horizons when the Sahm measure is at its current value.
+As of the employment data from November 2019, the Sahm Recession Indicator was -0.07.
+This indicates that the current three-month average unemployment rate of 3.50 percent is .07 percentage points below its minimum value during the previous 12-month period.
+This corresponds to row 1 of table 1, which shows the historical frequency of recessions at different time horizons when the Sahm measure is at its current value.

 This may seem like a strange time to talk about recessions.
 GDP growth is strong, and as of April 2019, the unemployment rate stood at 3.6 percent, its lowest level since 1969.
 We are also experiencing an unusually long economic expansion.
 The Great Recession officially ended in June of 2009, with continuous private-sector job growth resuming in March 2010.
 This has resulted in the longest uninterrupted streak of job growth in recorded U.S. economic history.

 Consider the following illustrative examples from table 1:

 - The first row shows that when the unemployment rate is below its previous 12-month low, there is virtually no chance a recession has started, and the odds of one in the next 12 months are quite low (10 percent), but even when the unemployment rate has not been rising, the odds of a recession within two years is still reasonably high (25 percent).